-How To: Use the screenwriting index cards pyramid trick to outline a screenplay
+How to Use the screenwriting index cards pyramid trick to outline a screenplay

 Screenwriting isn't as easy as it seems, and many screenwriters can't make it past the second act of the screenplay.
 It's called writer's block, and one reason many writers fall victim to this is because of a poorly outlines idea.
 The only way to make sure you get a completed first draft of your script is to properly outline the whole storyline.